 Suzanne Lee was a founding member and chairperson of the Chinese Progressive Association (CPA) for almost 30 years.
 CPA is a leading grassroots community organization that seeks to empower the Chinese community through organizing, education and advocacy.
 She has been involved in the Boston Public Schools for 35 years, most notably as the Principal of the Josiah Quincy School in Chinatown.
 Suzanne immigrated to the US when she was 11 and remains committed and connected to the needs of Boston’s newcomers.
 Suzanne holds a BA from Brandeis University and a M.Ed. from the Harvard Graduate School of Education.

 Jaimie McNeil is the General Agent for UNITE HERE Local 26.
 In his role as General Agent, Mr. McNeil has overseen many of Local 26’s growth strategies in the hotel, airport, food service and gaming industries and is a key advisor to UNITE HERE Local 26 President Carlos Aramayo.
-Mr. McNeil is also a Manager and Trustee of the Greater Boston Hotel Employees Trust Funds and Pension Fund and sits on the City of Boston Living Wage Advisory Committee.
+Mr. McNeil is a Manager and Trustee of the Greater Boston Hotel Employees Trust Funds, a member of the City of Boston Living Wage Advisory Committee, Executive Board member of the Greater Boston Labor Council, United Way of Massachusetts Bay and Merrimack Valley Board member, and a member of the Commonwealth of Massachusetts Gaming Policy Advisory Commission.
 He has negotiated over 100 hotel and food service agreements and manages the legislative and political agenda of the union.
 Mr. McNeil has lived his entire life in and around Boston and currently resides in Roslindale where he is active in his community.